surgeharb/MEAN-chat-example/README.md

-# Serge Harb's Chat System
+# Realtime Chat System using the MEAN stack